Go to the main content

 Add VegOut to your Google News feed.

-It wasn't the tiredness I remembered from decades of standing on my feet in front of classrooms, or the tiredness of raising children through fevers and homework and arguments about curfew.
+It wasn't the tiredness I remembered from years of late-night writing sessions—filing pieces at two in the morning, refreshing analytics dashboards compulsively, running an indie music blog that devoured every waking hour.
 It wasn't the tiredness of grief, which I know well enough to recognize by its particular weight.
 This was something else entirely—a tiredness that seemed to come from nowhere and respond to nothing.
 Not to sleep, not to vitamins, not to the long walks people kept suggesting.
-It was the tiredness of a life that had become structureless, and I didn't know what to call it until I stopped trying to fix it and started trying to understand it.

 When Freedom Becomes a Void

-I remember the year I retired—how I fantasized about open mornings, about days without obligations, about finally having the luxury of waking when my body decided to wake.
-I stopped setting an alarm because nothing required me to be awake at a specific time, and for a few months it felt like liberation.
+I'd fantasized about open mornings for years—days without obligations, about finally having the luxury of waking when my body decided to wake.
+I stopped setting an alarm because nothing required me to be awake at a specific time, and for a few weeks it felt like liberation.
 Then it began to feel like something else.
-Not sadness, exactly.
-Not depression in the clinical sense.
-But an ambient exhaustion that seemed to thicken the air in every room I entered.

 The psychologist Martin Seligman, in his foundational work on positive psychology, identified what he called "the pleasant life" versus "the meaningful life."
 The pleasant life is about comfort, ease, the removal of stressors.
 The meaningful life is about engagement—about being pulled into something that uses you fully.
 What I didn't understand until I was living it is that you can have a perfectly pleasant life and feel absolutely hollowed out by it.
-Comfort without purpose doesn't restore you.
-It drains you in a way that mimics rest while delivering none of its actual benefits.

 My days were completely open and completely empty at the same time.
 I could do anything, which meant I did almost nothing.
 The paradox of unlimited choice producing paralysis—psychologists have studied it extensively.
 But knowing the name of the trap doesn't spring you from it.